 PENSTOCK REHABILITATION, TYFO® SYSTEM

-In 2012, power output dropped at Mississippi River Power Corp.’s 4.6-MW Brian J. Gallagher Generating Station, on the Mississippi River in Ontario, Canada.
-The turbine was taken offline inspected and found to be in good condition.
-Mississippi River Power then examined the 106-inch diameter penstock to discover it was partially blocked.
-The horizontal steel plate lining the penstock had delaminated in the rectangular transition section, causing the steel liner to buckle and deform throughout the concrete-encased pipe.
+In 2012, power output dropped at the Mississippi River Power Corp.’s 4.6-MW Brian J. Gallagher Generating Station, on the Mississippi River in Ontario, Canada.
+The turbine was taken offline, inspected and found to be in good condition.
+The facility’s owner examined the 106-inch diameter penstock to discover it was partially blocked.
+The steel lining had delaminated in the rectangular transition section, causing the 3/8” thick steel liner plates to buckle and deform throughout the concrete-encased pipe.

 Project: Penstock Rehabilitation Using CFRP